Print Friendly, PDF & Email

 Unfamiliar movement that fires the orientation response also occurs, I suggest, during the rewind technique.
 In our mind's eye, we are seeing images going by very fast on a screen and, especially curious, going backwards as well as forwards.
 In effect, individuals are imagining themselves doing a series of physical movements that they have never done before.

 This is surely going to fire off a massive number of orientation response signals, which will provide temporary amnesia or clear out the attic, so to speak.
 The therapist has aroused the pattern (the fear), dealt with it through dissociation and now it is cleared out of consciousness.
-But the therapist has also established an expectation — that the trauma will be resolved by this imagination exercise — and the neocortex is curious as to how.
+But the therapist has also established an expectation — that the trauma will be resolved by this imagination exercise — and the cerebral cortex is curious as to how.
 In the temporary amnesia created, the brain is open to alternative meaning.

 A good therapist will start to add in reframes at this point — for instance “You are physically a different person from the one whom that man raped 10 years ago.
 Cells in your body have been renewed a number of times since then.
 There is not one part of your skin today that that man touched.”